sialcasa/jfx-mvvm/README.md

 **If you want to run it, you have to resolve the JavaFX dependency by your self.**

 ##Parts of the project##
-#### de.saxsys.jfx.mvvm ####
-Includes base implementations for the mvvm pattern.
-In addition a Loader is implemented to load the FXML Files and get the referenced code-behind part.

 #### de.saxsys.jfx.exampleapplication ####
 Contains an application which has the following flow: